-As a tribute to the Bay Area legend, here's a look at the top 10 moments from McCovey's celebrated career.
+As a tribute to the late Bay Area legend on what would have been his 84th birthday, here's a look at the top 10 moments from McCovey's celebrated career.

 1. A sensational entrance